 Some of these concentrates and extracts may even be made safely at home.

-The range of cannabis products available today is nothing short of astounding, but for an inexperienced user, it can definitely be a bit overwhelming too.
+The range of cannabis products available today is nothing short of astounding, but for a new user, I understand it can definitely be a bit overwhelming, too.

 Before we dive in to find out more, it’s important to know that there is a difference between concentrates and extracts.